ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 These design files are provided for you.
 Make a directory to put them in, then download the files::

- $ mkdir design
+ $ mkdir design/run1
- $ curl -k https://raw.github.com/ntblab/neuropipe-support/dev/doc/tutorial_thirdlevel/0831101_confba02_house.txt >design/house.txt
+ $ curl -k https://raw.github.com/ntblab/neuropipe-support/dev/doc/tutorial_thirdlevel/0831101_confba02_house1.txt >design/run1/house.txt
- $ curl -k https://raw.github.com/ntblab/neuropipe-support/dev/doc/tutorial_thirdlevel/0831101_confba02_face.txt >design/face.txt
+ $ curl -k https://raw.github.com/ntblab/neuropipe-support/dev/doc/tutorial_thirdlevel/0831101_confba02_face1.txt >design/run1/face.txt

 Examine each of these files and refer to *protocol.txt* as necessary::

- $ less design/house.txt
+ $ less design/run1/house.txt
- $ less design/face.txt
+ $ less design/run1/face.txt

 When making these design files for your own projects, do not use a Windows machine or you will likely have `problems with line endings`_.

 .. _`problems with line endings`: http://en.wikipedia.org/wiki/Newline#Common_problems

 To use these files to specify the design, click the "Full model setup" button.
 Set "EV name" to "house".
 FSL calls regressors EV's, short for Explanatory Variables.
-Set "Basic shape" to "Custom (3 column format)" and select *design/house.txt*.
+Set "Basic shape" to "Custom (3 column format)" and select *design/run1/house.txt*.
 That file on its own describes a square wave; to account for the shape of the BOLD response, we convolve it with another function that models the hemodynamic response to a stimulus.
 Set "Convolution" to "Double-Gamma HRF".
 Now to set up the face regressor set "Number of original EVs" to 2 and click to tab 2.

 Set EV name to "face".
 Set "Basic shape" to "Custom (3 column format)" and select *design/face.txt*.
 Change "Convolution" to "Double-Gamma HRF", like we did for the house regressor.